All Episodes

 Do you remember when Vince Lombardi died, folks?

-This is also an illustration of just how huge Pro Football has become in this country.
+Vince Lombardi, this is also an illustration of just how huge pro football has become in this country.

-The NFL, you just heard the sports drive-by think it's their Watergate, they're salivating.
+The NFL, you just heard the sports drive-bys think it's their Watergate.

 And his deal included equity.